kofny/easypwd/README.md

 **Optional for vlines**
 - --vlines: x value for vlines
-- --vlinewidth: line width for vlines
+- --vline-width: line width for vlines
-- --vlinecolor: colors for vlines
+- --vline-color: colors for vlines
-- --vlinestyle: solid, dash, dot, dot_dash for vlines
+- --vline-style: solid, dash, dot, dot_dash for vlines
-- --vlinelabel: labels for vlines. set it to empty if you dont need
+- --vline-label: labels for vlines. set it to empty if you dont need

 This is a relatively easy utils to draw curves.